emelysalmeron/separation-of-concerns-starter/planning/development-strategy.md

 - [ ] attach a click event to delete button
 - [ ] attach a click event to edit button
-- [ ] attach a click event to the checkbox
+- [ ] attach a "change" event to the checkbox

 ## `for: completed tasks` (_label_)